jeemok/better-npm-audit/README.md

 # Better NPM Audit

-The goal of this project is to help to reshape npm audit into the way the community would like, by the community itself.
-Giving another option for everyone and encourage more people to do security audits.
+The goal of this project is to provide additional features on top of the existing npm audit options.
+We hope to encourage more people to do security audits for their projects.

 [![NPM](https://nodei.co/npm/better-npm-audit.png)](https://npmjs.org/package/better-npm-audit)